 I believe in God, even when he is silent.

-More than one million captives died at Auschwitz.
-However, the anonymous verse serves as a reminder of the power of hope and human need for inspiration at the most desperate times.
+The anonymous verse reflects the power of hope and our need for inspiration at the most desperate times.

 Anne Frank, a 16 year-old girl and author of the famous diary, hid in an attic with her family for two years before they were betrayed and discovered by Nazi soldiers.
 She died shortly before the end of the World War II at Bergen-Belson.
 She clung to her positive belief that there was good in the world and much to be thankful for.

 In Anne Frank: The Diary of a Young Girl, released by her father and published after her death, she wrote, “Where there’s hope, there’s life.
 It fills us with fresh courage and makes us strong again.”
 Anne’s words continue to inspire generations of individuals who have lost hope and yearn for reassurance.

 There is an indomitable spirit that burns within us and yearns to be reignited – especially during difficult times.
 The brightest inspirational words are often composed by individuals experiencing failure, desperation, or hardship.

 Senator Edward Kennedy delivered his most powerful speech when he lost his party’s support for the presidential nomination in 1980.
 As he rallied support for the Democratic nominee, Jimmy Carter, he said, “The work goes on, the cause endures, the hope still lives, and the dreams shall never die.”

 I hope these inspirational quotations rekindle your spirit when you most need to experience hope:

 Faith is taking the first step even when you don’t see the whole staircase. – Martin Luther King, Jr.